-- A third world: Characters can cause things to happen in each other’s world.
+Characters can cause things to happen in each other’s world.
 Although they occupy the same place they are kept separate.
-(Harry Potter, Peter Pan.)
+(Harry Potter, Peter Pan and Wendy.)
 There is overlap but they are still largely separate.

-- If we accept only that which we see, we go nowhere.
-We need to have someone taking us into the unknown.
-That which can be measured and organised is limited to what the human can see now.
+If we accept only that which we see, we go nowhere.
+We need someone taking us into the unknown: that which can be measured and organised is limited to what the human can see now.
 Imagination, on the other hand, takes us past the probable (though we can predict things based on what we’ve already seen) and into the unknown.

-- Cosmology vs Cosmography – cosmology is the whole universe and cosmography is how it’s created/written down.
+Cosmology is the whole universe and cosmography is how it’s created/written down.

 Tolkien is a master of cosmography.
 He had a real talent for languages and started inventing them as a teenager.
 During the first world war he created languages as a means to keep himself sane during big struggle.
 Tolkien’s languages are studied by academics today.
 Then he started wondering who would speak these languages, so he created fictional characters and the rules of their society.
 Lord of the Rings came from this thought experiment.

 100 years ago relativity in physics would have been seen as a fantasy story as in fantastic as in ‘non-existent’.
 Tolkien argued that fantasy worlds exist because we can’t prove otherwise.

 Fantasy stories are usually asking ‘what if’?
 What if animals could talk?
 What if children could fly?
 What if toys could come alive?
 What if you could travel across the galaxy and turn left?
 What if you could become invisible?
 What could happen?
 What if magic was a human skill?